Anton Docher: Biography

 Anton Docher was born in 1852 in Le Crest, a small wine-growing village of Puy de Dôme in Auvergne, France, son of Elizabeth Garce and Antoine Docher.
 He had three brothers, and their father died when they were young.
 Together with his brothers and widowed mother, during his youth Docher worked in the vineyards of the area.
 At the age of 18, he became a student at the "Petit" Seminary of Saint Sauveur in Puy de Dôme, studying there for eight years to prepare for life as a priest.

 At the age of 27, during his first year studying philosophy in the "Grand" Seminary of Clermont-Ferrand, Docher was conscripted for military service.
 He served in North Africa, in Tunisia.
 Next he served in Cochinchina (now Vietnam) where he fought for five years in the colonial army, achieving the rank of sergeant.
 Docher was wounded and decorated with the Colonial Medal for bravery, but his experiences led him to conclude that colonialism was immoral.
 He had contracted lung disease whilst in North Africa, and returned to France after being in Indochina.
 He resumed his studies at the "Petit" Seminary as a Prefect.

 Long interested in working as a missionary, on 21 October 1887, Docher left France for New Mexico.
 After two years of additional studies, including local Native American languages, he was ordained as a priest in the Cathedral of Santa Fe by J.B.
 Salpointe.
 He served two years in Bernalillo and in Taos.

 In 1891 Docher was transferred to the Pueblo of Isleta, arriving on 28 December of that year.
-A community of Tiwa Indians, the pueblo is situated on the left bank of the Rio Grande, south of Albuquerque.
+A community of Tiwa Indians, the pueblo is situated on the west bank of the Rio Grande, south of Albuquerque.
 During Docher's decades in Isleta, he also served as a priest in Laguna, Acoma, Los Lunas, and Peralta.

 In Los Lentes, in 1893 Docher acquired a massive ancient bell for the chapel, which he had installed in a prominent central belfry.

-Known as "The Padre of Isleta," Docher spent 34 years with the Tiwa people.
+Known as "The Padre of Isleta", Docher spent 34 years with the Tiwa people.
 He was a very close friend of Adolph Bandelier, an anthropologist; Charles Fletcher Lummis and Pablo Abeita, who became governor of the pueblo.